Paneer puff step-by-step recipe with photos.

 About this recipe

-Paneer puffs are crispy, flaky, savoury puff pastries with a flavourful cottage cheese filling.
-A perfect tea time snack.
-Back in India, these goodies are one of the most popular tea time snack available in almost all bakeries.
+Paneer puffs are crispy, flaky, savoury puff pastries with a flavorful paneer (cottage cheese) filling.
+These flaky and delicious puffs are a perfect tea-time snack.
+Back in India, these goodies are one of the most popular tea-time snacks available in almost all bakeries.
 I loved vegetable puff as a kid, which was nothing but puff pastries filled with a spicy vegetable filling.
 But these delicious savoury puffs are not available in stores outside India.
 But what is easily available are ready-to-use frozen puff pastry sheets, and with them, making these paneer puffs are super easy.
 I have never tried making puff pastry sheets at home.
 The store-bought ones are simple to use and so flaky and crispy once baked.

 Puff pastry sheets: I use store-bought puff pastry sheets to make these paneer puffs.